nxt-insurance/nxt_pipeline/README.md

 ### Configurations

-You probably do not have that many different kind of steps that you execute within a pipeline.
+You probably do not have that many different kinds of steps that you execute within your pipelines.
 Otherwise the whole concept does not make much sense.
 To make constructing a pipeline simpler you can therefore define configurations on a global level simply by providing a name for a configuration along with a configuration block.
 Then you then create a preconfigure pipeline by passing in the name of the configuration when creating a new pipeline.